yowainwright/developer-ci-benefits/README.md

 # Talk: CI Benefits

 > The developer CI benefits talk repository provides documents, links, lists, notes, and slides to support the talk.
 The CI Benefits Talk covers: setup, road to benefits, and benefits of CI.
+This talk's examples are provided in shell commands and JavaScript but can be applied to other development patterns.

 ----